43 Epic Birthday Party Activities Built on Experience in 2025

 Creative Birthday Party Activities

 A DIY photo booth always gets people mixing and interacting.
-Grab some props and accessories and some colorful drapery or even an inexpensive party tablecloth to use as a backdrop.
+Grab some props and accessories, along with colorful drapery or an inexpensive party tablecloth, to use as a backdrop.
 Then, let the guests experiment and have fun.
-A ring light in front of your booth will provide the right lighting and don’t forget to choose a fun hashtag for the gang to share their pics.
+A ring light in front of your booth will provide the right lighting, and don’t forget to choose a fun hashtag for the gang to share their pics.
+You could also have a photo printing station or a mini printer, like the Instax Mini Link 3, that prints small keepsakes that they can take home to create their own Polaroid scrapbook.

 If old-school photo booths aren't really your thing, maybe go high-tech instead.
 An AI photo station using tools like OutSnapped takes boring selfies to a whole new level.
 Your guests will be able to create wild, hilarious or magical AI-generated photos of themselves.